Carry On Nurse

 Carry On Nurse is a 1959 British comedy film, the second in the series of 31 Carry On films (1958–1992).
 Of the regular team, it featured Joan Sims (in her Carry On film debut), Kenneth Williams, Kenneth Connor and Charles Hawtrey, with Hattie Jacques and Leslie Phillips.
 The film was written by Norman Hudis based on the play Ring for Catty by Patrick Cargill and Jack Beale.
 It was the top-grossing film of 1959 in the United Kingdom and, with an audience of 10.4 million, had the highest cinema viewing of any of the "Carry On" films.
-Perhaps surprisingly, it was also highly successful in the United States, where it was reported that it played at some cinemas for three years.
+It was also highly successful in the United States, where it was reported that it played at some cinemas for three years.
+The film was followed by Carry On Teacher later in 1959.

 Plot

-The journalist Ted York (Terence Longdon) is rushed to Haven Hospital with appendicitis.
-The ambulance gets there at top speed, but only because the driver wants to know the result of a horse race.
-Ted is given a bed and is instantly smitten with Nurse Denton (Shirley Eaton).
-The other nurses are incessantly having to respond to the calls of the Colonel (Wilfrid Hyde-White), who has a private room.
-He is an inveterate gambler and is having his bets placed by Mick (Harry Locke), the orderly.
+The journalist Ted York is rushed to Haven Hospital with appendicitis.
+The ambulance gets there quick, but only because the driver wants to know the result of a horse race.
+After being given a bed, Ted is smitten with Nurse Denton.
+The other nurses incessantly have to respond to the calls of the Colonel, who has a private room.
+He is a gambler and has his bets placed by Mick, the orderly.

-That evening, the boxer Bernie Bishop (Kenneth Connor) is admitted after hurting his hand at the end of a bout.
-The next day, the Sister (Joan Hickson) galvanises the nurses, orderly and patients for the inspection by Matron (Hattie Jacques).
-As usual, she is let down by Nurse Dawson (Joan Sims), a clumsy student nurse.
-Matron checks on the progress of the patients, and speaks to Mr Hinton (Charles Hawtrey), who is forever listening to the radio with his headphones.
+That evening, the boxer Bernie Bishop is admitted after hurting his hand at the end of a bout.
+The next day, the Sister galvanises the nurses, orderly and patients for Matron's inspection.
+As usual, the Sister is let down by Nurse Dawson, a clumsy student nurse.
+Matron checks on the progress of the patients, and speaks to Mr. Hinton, who is forever listening to the radio with his headphones.
 Mick and the Colonel bet on how long the Matron will take on her rounds.